Luisg882/savings-tracker/README.md

  ![Profile code after changes](/static/images/profile-model-after-changes.png)

- - Wen making changes to any of the models the messages didn't display in the screen, because of this the user was redirected to the profile page after any changes.
-Adding a for loop in the html pages and the reverse method it was posible to add a link to return in the profile page and display the success message.
+ - When making changes to any of the models, the messages didn't display on the screen, and the user was redirected to the profile page after any changes.
+By adding a for loop in the HTML pages and the reverse method, it was possible to add a link to return to the profile page and display the success message.
 This process was repeated in the different views.

  View without reverse link